HECVAT Category

 Do you have a dedicated data privacy staff or office?

-This question is asking whether your organization has dedicated personnel or a department specifically responsible for data privacy matters.
+Reviewers want to confirm whether you have dedicated privacy staff or a dedicated office responsible for data privacy matters.
 Data privacy refers to the proper handling, processing, storage, and protection of personal and sensitive information.

 If you have completed a SOC 2 audit, does it include the Privacy Trust Service Principle?